IrfaanNuMan/sem/use-cases/use-case-19.md

 ### Goal in Context

-As an *HR advisor* I want *to produce a report on the capital cities in a region by largest to smallest population.*
+As an *Census advisor* I want *to produce a report on the capital cities in a region by largest to smallest population.*

 ### Scope